-621 Group Draw and Start Order
+Group Draw and Start Order

-- 621.1 The classification of competitors who are present is made by the Jury. - 621.2 The FIS points list worked out by FIS must be used for the classification of competitors.
-If a competitor does not appear in the last valid FIS points list, he will be assigned to that group of competitors without FIS points.

-621.3 The starting order of the competitors in all alpine competitions is determined by their FIS points (Downhill, Slalom, Giant Slalom, Super-G and Super Combined).
-A first group of maximum the 15 best competitors present regardless of nationality will be drawn.
+- The classification of competitors who are present is made by the Jury. - The FIS points list worked out by FIS must be used for the classification of competitors.
+If a competitor does not appear in the last valid FIS points list, he will be assigned to that group of competitors without FIS points. - The starting order of the competitors in all alpine competitions is determined by their FIS points (Downhill, Slalom, Giant Slalom, Super-G and Super Combined).
+A first group of a maximum of the 15 best competitors present regardless of nationality will be drawn.